Cello Sonata (Alkan)

 Charles-Valentin Alkan composed his Cello Sonata in Paris in 1856, titled Sonate de concert pour piano et violoncelle (Concert sonata for piano and cello), Op.
 47. The work in E major is structured in four movements.

-History

 Alkan completed his cello sonata in 1856, as the dated manuscript shows.
 It was published in Paris in 1857, dedicated to James Odier.
 It was premiered with Alkan as the pianist.
 A reviewer of a performance in Paris in 1875 with Alkan at the piano noted its "wealth of melody" and an ovation by the audience.
 It was neglected during the twentieth century until a "mini Alkan-revival".

 Structure and music

 The sonata is in four movements: